Rhubarb: Historical cultivation

 The Chinese call rhubarb "the great yellow" (dà huáng 大黃), and have used rhubarb root for medicinal purposes.
 It appears in The Divine Farmer's Herb-Root Classic, which is thought to have been compiled about 1,800 years ago.
 Though Dioscurides' description of ρηον or ρά indicates that a medicinal root brought to Greece from beyond the Bosphorus may have been rhubarb, commerce in the plant did not become securely established until Islamic times.
 During Islamic times, it was imported along the Silk Road, reaching Europe in the 14th century through the ports of Aleppo and Smyrna, where it became known as "Turkish rhubarb".
-Later, it also started arriving via the new maritime routes, or overland through Russia.
+Later, it began to arrive via new maritime routes and overland through Russia.
 The "Russian rhubarb" was the most valued, probably because of the rhubarb-specific quality control system maintained by the Russian Empire.
+The 2020 edition of Pharmacopoeia of the People's Republic of China lists the following species as medicinally acceptable: Rheum officinale, Rheum palmatum, and Rheum tanguticum.
+Grieve describes "Turkish rhubarb" as a mixture of R. palmatum and R. rhaponticum.

 The cost of transportation across Asia made rhubarb expensive in medieval Europe.
 It was several times the price of other valuable herbs and spices such as cinnamon, opium, and saffron.
 The merchant explorer Marco Polo therefore searched for the place where the plant was grown and harvested, discovering that it was cultivated in the mountains of Tangut province.
 The value of rhubarb can be seen in Ruy Gonzáles de Clavijo's report of his embassy in 1403–1405 to Timur in Samarkand: "The best of all merchandise coming to Samarkand was from China: especially silks, satins, musk, rubies, diamonds, pearls, and rhubarb...."

 The high price, as well as the increasing demand from apothecaries, stimulated efforts to cultivate the different species of rhubarb on European soil.
-Certain species came to be grown in England to produce the roots.
+R. rhaponticum × R. officinale came to be grown in England to produce the roots.
+R. alpinus was also allowed to grow wild.
 The local availability of the plants grown for medicinal purposes, together with the increasing abundance and decreasing price of sugar in the 18th century, galvanised its culinary adoption.
 Grieve claims a date of 1820 in England.
 Rhubarb was harvested in Scotland from at least 1786, having been introduced to the Botanical Garden in Edinburgh by the traveller Bruce of Kinnaird in 1774.
-He brought the seeds from Abyssinia and they produced 3000 plants.
+He brought the seeds from Abyssinia and they produced 3,000 plants.

 Though it is often asserted that rhubarb first came to the United States in the 1820s, John Bartram was growing medicinal and culinary rhubarbs in Philadelphia from the 1730s, planting seeds sent to him by Peter Collinson.
 From the first, the familiar garden rhubarb was not the only Rheum in American gardens: Thomas Jefferson planted R. undulatum at Monticello in 1809 and 1811, observing that it was "Esculent rhubarb, the leaves excellent as Spinach."